Frequently Asked Questions

 Do you have a parent visiting day?

 Every day is a visiting day.
 Parents may come any day and spend time observing their child.
-If you would like to visit, stop by the camp office to get a name tag and we will direct you to your child’s group.
+If you would like to visit, stop by the camp office to get a visitor's badge and we will direct you to your child’s group.

 Are there any extra fees or charges?

 Most everything such as transportation, lunch, snacks, camp shirt, camp bag, sports equipment, special events and more are included in the camp fee.
-There may be additional fees for before/aftercare, camp overnights (campers 3rd grade to 8th grade), late night (1st and 2nd grade), horseback riding, or if you choose to tip the counselors.
+There may be additional fees for before/aftercare, or if you choose to tip the counselors.

 What about water and sunscreen?